-For the reasons indicated in the section entitled "Keyboard signals" above, it is possible for a race condition to occur in the Winsock library when tccdstart is interrupted by a control-C. When this occurs it is possible for the shutdown message to be accompanied by another error message related to the accept() function which can safely be ignored.
+For the reasons indicated in the section entitled "Keyboard signals" elsewhere in this appendix, it is possible for a race condition to occur in the Winsock library when tccdstart is interrupted by a control-C. When this occurs it is possible for the shutdown message to be accompanied by another error message related to the accept() function which can safely be ignored.